 - Shadow Magnezone with Spark and Wild Charge

 Ho-Oh Raids are highly dependent on Ho-Oh's moveset.
 Most of the good counters are weak to Solar Beam, and even when not weak to it, this move hits very hard.
 If you're going up against a Solar Beam Ho-Oh, you will probably need a larger group.
-Still, with the best counters, level 35 or higher Trainers can duo this Raid.
+Still, with the best counters, high level Trainers can duo this Raid.
 If you are lacking the best counters or are a lower level, you'll want at least four players.

 The following Weather conditions can impact this Raid: